60-Second Summary

 Now You Know How to Find a Company by Its IP Address, What’s Next?

 Finding a company by its IP address provides access to more information than you might think.
 And, it doesn't violate privacy laws, including GDPR.
-Think of all of the ABM possibilities — they’re endless.
+Think of all the ABM possibilities — they’re endless.
+Sam O'Brien, VP of Marketing at Leadfeeder, makes that scale concrete:

-The data we provide can be used to qualify leads more effectively, speed up sales response times, and ensure your marketing tracking is on point.
-Also, Leadfeeder sends data directly to your CRM.
+The data can be used to qualify leads more effectively, speed up sales response times, and ensure your marketing tracking is on point.
+Leadfeeder sends data directly to your CRM.
+Beyond identification, the same IP data powers IP targeting for B2B advertising -- letting you serve ads directly to specific companies.